bstellaceleste/OoH/README.md

    #         define PML_VDB
    #       endif
    ```
-   * recompile boehm as previously explained and re-execute the applications.
+   * recompile boehm as previously explained and re-execute the applications from 3.).

 ## Extended PML (EPML)

-The use of EPML is more tricky since it should be emulated.
+The use of EPML is a bit more tricky since it should be emulated.

-We use in our implementation the [Bochs](https://sourceforge.net/projects/bochs/files/bochs/2.6.11/) emulator for which we provide the [patched](Bochs-OoH) version.
+We use in our implementation the [Bochs](https://sourceforge.net/projects/bochs/files/bochs/2.6.11/) emulator.